onierstrasz/Recipes/sourDoughBread.md

 After the dough has risen for 12 hours at room temperature, fold twice to reinforce.
 Cover and let rest for 30 m.
-Flatten gently and cut into four pieces.
+Flatten gently and cut into four pieces. [too small?]
 Let rise for 1 h.
 Dust lightly with flour.
-Cook for 40m at 240°. ?!
+Cook for 40m at 240°. (or use the usual cooking times)

+*NB* 50g per bun seems too small.
+Try 100g or something in between.

 ---